A comprehensive guide to physician salaries, licensure, and workforce demand in Texas.

 Why are so many physicians moving to Texas?

 Walk through any hospital in Houston, Dallas, Austin, or San Antonio, and you'll hear accents from everywhere New York, California, Illinois, even other countries.
-They're not here by accident.
+This trend reflects broader migration patterns within the physician workforce.

 They're here because Texas offers a combination that's increasingly rare in American medicine: